elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-a-solid-state-of-matter.md

 url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
 score: -1.0
 related_article1:
-    id: 162049
+    id: 161756
-    title: Explain the process of a liquid changing to a solid and provide an example.
+    title: >-
+        What are the indicators of a chemical change when iron reacts with oxygen to form rust?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
+    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
 related_article2:
-    id: 162053
+    id: 161989
-    title: What are the characteristics of a solid that differentiate it from other states of matter?
+    title: >-
+        What is the significance of the state of matter in determining physical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-that-differentiate-it-from-other-states-of-matter
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-state-of-matter-in-determining-physical-properties
 related_article3:
-    id: 161967
+    id: 162037
-    title: What are the key differences between the physical states of matter: solid, liquid, and gas?
+    title: >-
+        How can the formation of ions be described in the context of ionization?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas
+    url: /learn/chemistry/questions/how-can-the-formation-of-ions-be-described-in-the-context-of-ionization
 related_article4:
-    id: 161759
+    id: 162061
-    title: What are the characteristics of gases that distinguish them from liquids and solids?
+    title: >-
+        How does the reactivity of oxygen influence its chemical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-gases-that-distinguish-them-from-liquids-and-solids
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
 related_article5:
-    id: 161965
+    id: 162054
-    title: What is the role of oxygen in combustion reactions?
+    title: >-
+        How can you identify a chemical change through the formation of new substances?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
+    url: /learn/chemistry/questions/how-can-you-identify-a-chemical-change-through-the-formation-of-new-substances
 ---

 &nbsp;